mattcomi/CompositionStringConvertible/README.md

 print(t) // "Task(name: "Tidy Garden", progress: 0.2)
 ```

-By conforming to `CompositionStringConvertible` the progress of the task may be represented as a percentage:
+By conforming to `CompositionStringConvertible` a task's progress may be represented as a percentage:

 ```swift
 extension Task: CompositionStringConvertible {